raphaeldefalcoayres/api-nodejs-example/README.md

 Finishing

 ```
-Execute `yarn dev` for testing your api
+Execute `yarn dev` for executing your api
 ```

 ## Built With